Q. What was the Independent Panel for Pandemic Preparedness and Response?

 - A first progress report presented to the 73rd World Health Assembly on 10 November, 2020.

 - A second progress report presented to the WHO Executive Board on 19 January, 2020.

-Each of these bodies has a distinct mandate.
+Each of these bodies had a distinct mandate.
 The Independent Panel was kept abreast of the findings and outputs of the International Health Regulations Review Committee, and by the work and outputs of the Independent Oversight Advisory Committee of the WHO Health Emergencies Programme through regular updates at which the Panel Co-Chairs also presented the Panel’s updates.

-The Panel’s Co-Chairs are the Rt Hon.
+The Panel’s Co-Chairs were the Rt Hon.
 Helen Clark, former Prime Minister of New Zealand, and Her Excellency, Ellen Johnson Sirleaf, former President of Liberia and Nobel Laureate.
 They were selected by the WHO Director-General following informal consultations with Member States and global leaders.

 The Co-Chairs were asked and mandated by the WHO Director-General to select an appropriate number of panelists.
 The Co-Chairs selected 11 Panel members, based on a long-list of more than 120 names suggested by Member States as well as additional names put forward.

 The Co-Chairs made their final selections based on skills (including expertise in outbreak response, infectious disease, managing national health systems, leadership in community and youth engagement, and socio-economic analytical capabilities), knowledge of the international system including specifically WHO and experience from similar international processes.